Insight: In Sudan, glimpses of an Arab spring

 Since the united States imposed a trade embargo on Sudan in 1997, most Western firms have shunned the country.
 The ongoing domestic insurgencies and the International Criminal Court's indictment of Bashir mean that's unlikely to end any time soon.

 That leaves Khartoum reliant on China, its biggest trading partner, and Gulf Arab states.
-But no substantial aid or loans have been announced yet apart from small development programs.
+But no substantial aid or loans have been announced yet apart from small development programmes.

 At an Arab investment conference in December, prominent Saudi businessman Sheikh Saleh Kamal slammed Sudan's taxation, investment, land and work laws.